-Aerospace Studies 401 is designed for college seniors and gives them the foundation to understand their role as military officers in American society.
+Designed for college seniors and provides them the foundation to understand their role as military officers and how they are directly tied to our National Security Strategy, with a continuing emphasis on the refinement of communication skills.
 It is an overview of the complex social and political issues facing the military profession and requires a measure of sophistication commensurate with the senior college level.
-Featured topics include: Terrorism, The Need for Cross-Cultural Competence, Relating and Communicating Cross-Culturally, and Setting the World Stage.
-A mandatory Leadership Laboratory complements this course by providing advanced leadership experiences in officer-type activities, giving students the opportunity to apply leadership and management principles.
+Leadership Laboratory is mandatory for AFROTC cadets and complements this course by providing cadets with advanced leadership experiences.